-We became a “Volunteer” Hospice, supported solely by donations, bequests and the income from our Thrift & Gift Store. (“Volunteer” is the legal designation– our team of nurses and caregivers are all professionals).
+And so we became a “Volunteer” Hospice, supported solely by donations, bequests and the income from our Thrift & Gift Store. (“Volunteer” is the legal designation– our team of nurses and caregivers are all professionals).

-Later we added “Palliative Care”, giving care and support to patients and their families who were not terminally ill.
+Later we added “Palliative Care,” giving care and support to patients and their families who were not terminally ill.
 Their problems include old age debility, dementia, emphysema, renal disease, cardio pulmonary disease, etc.